alen-quan/RIC-assisted-realtime-video-QoE-prediction-system/README.md

 The data set collected in the above steps will be trained and tested on the RIC.

 The data training process is performed on the RIC using the Pytorch platform.
 When the offline training process is complete, the video stream QoE prediction model is hosted on the RIC.
-The proposed prediction scheme and baseline prediction scheme obtain the RAN context measurement results and video QoE information of the previous $t_p$ = 4 transmission cycles, and predict the video stream QoE of the next transmission cycle.
+The proposed prediction scheme and baseline prediction scheme obtain the RAN context measurement results and video QoE information of the previous $t_h$ = 6 transmission cycles, and predict the video stream QoE of the next transmission cycle.

 ## Experimental Result